Eppo-exp/eppo-docs/docs/quick-starts/your-first-experiment-analysis.md

 ## 1. Prep your data warehouse and set up experiment assignment

-This quickstart assumes that already have assignment logs tracked in your data warehouse, either from Eppo's randomization solution (i.e feature flagging) or an existing internal or third party solution.
+This quickstart assumes that you already have assignment logs tracked in your data warehouse, either from Eppo's randomization solution or an existing internal or third party solution.
 In particular, Eppo requires that you have the following tables in your data warehouse:

 - An assignment table that indicates which experiment subjects were assigned to which experiments and variants at which time.
 It should [contain columns](../experiments/connecting-your-data/assignment-tables/required-data)  that roughly correspond to: